ldp-progetti-gis/ldp-viewer/README.md

-Add read/write permission to the folder php/include/tpl<br/>
+Add read/write permissions to the folder php/include/tpl<br/>
-This is necessary because tha application needs to write runtime files on that directory.<br/>
+This is necessary because the application needs to write runtime files on that directory.<br/>
 Linux command example:
    ```sh
    chmod 777 php/include/tpl